 What was the first book Stephen King wrote?

-The first book written by Stephen King was Carrie, published in 1974.
+The first book written by Stephen King was The Blue Air Compressor, published in 1971.

 What was the most recent book Stephen King wrote?

-Will there be any more books by Stephen King?
+Are there upcoming new books by Stephen King?

 How many books has Stephen King written?